Ham is the quintessential meat of the Southern table, either as main dish, or providing support in dozens of sides across the board.

 Then you have the green ham, which is what your old granny called a leg of pork.
 You’ll find it sold as a “fresh” ham.
 You may have to look for it, you may even have to order one, but a green ham is no more trouble than any other kind, and it’s a worthy option to the nitrate-infused clubs of meat you’ve been serving all these years.

 A green ham will have a rind over a layer of fat.
 Score the rind in a tight crisscross pattern with a very sharp knife (honest to God, I use a box cutter), and coat with garlic, sage, a little brown sugar, coarsely-ground pepper, and sea salt.
-Put sprigs of rosemary and coarsely chopped white onions in the bottom of your roaster with enough water to cover.
+Put sprigs of rosemary and coarsely chopped white onions in the bottom of your roaster with enough water to cover them.
 Set the ham fatty side up on a rack.